White Film on Top of Water in the Fish Tank? Here’s How to Fix

 But until then, simply remove the white film with paper towels, a net or even a small glass – at least until things no longer look extremely bad.
 Perform a partial water change and prepare to install a filter.

 Your best bet here is a properly sized internal filter.
-This usually happens in smaller tanks or bowls, so a small internal filter like this one or a surface skimmer are needed. (affiliate links)
+This usually happens in smaller tanks or bowls, so a cheap small internal filter like this one or a surface skimmer are needed. (affiliate links)

 They work by constantly moving the water in your fish tank or bowl, not only cleaning the water and offering more oxygen, but also removing the conditions required by the bacteria to bloom and create that scummy looking film in your fish tank.